Pets-KDD2026/Pets-KDD2026/README.md

 The proposed Spectrum Decomposition and Amplitude Quantization (SDAQ) and Fluctuation Pattern Assisted (FPA) strategy can be seamlessly integrated into various deep models, in a plug-and-play fashion.
 This prompts us to investigate its generality by inserting FPA into diverse types of structures.
 We selected representative baselines composed of divergent underlying architectures.

-Concretely, the attention-based PatchTST witnessed performance improvements of **34.8%** and **17.6%** on Solar and ECL respectively.
+Concretely, the attention-based Pets witnessed performance improvements of **34.8%** and **17.6%** on Solar and ECL respectively.
 The Linear-based TimeMixer and DLinear achieved enhancements of **14.5%** and **19.4%** on Traffic.
 The CNN-based TimesNet showed an improvement of **8.8%** on ETTm2.
 These findings authenticate that the proposed augmentation strategy is applicable to variegated deep architectures.

 ### Long-term Forecasting